Matthias84/awesome-flying-fpv/README.md

 ## Antennas and Trackers

 Transceiver as well as receivers can be tweaked with custom antenna configurations and tracker can support directional antennas.
 They use multiple receivers and diversity, or telemetry to point to your drone.
 This is more professional equipment to do beyond VLOS flights and not needed for novice pilots.
-There are also approaches to use 4G for video and controll link for extra extend
+There are also approaches to use 4G for video and control link for extra extend

 * [u360gts](https://github.com/raul-ortega/u360gts/) 360° motor tracker using F2/F3 controllers that control, firmware + hardware + case 2020
 * [AntTracker](https://github.com/zs6buj/AntTracker) servo based using F1 / ESP8266 / ESP32 controllers, 2019